 Navigating your oral health can be confusing.
-There’s a lot more to it than just brushing your teeth before bed and visiting Dr. Collins every once in awhile for a cleaning.
+There’s a lot more to it than just brushing your teeth before bed and visiting your Spokane dentist every once in a while for a cleaning.
 Here are the answers to some of the most commonly asked questions regarding oral care.

 Question 1: What’s the Best Toothbrush and Toothpaste?